swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-11-save-and-load-the-model-with-bentoml.md

 These functions will be used later to transform the input and output data when using the model through the REST API.

-Check the differences with Git to better understand the changes.
+Check the differences with Git to better understand the changes:

 ```sh title="Execute the following command(s) in a terminal"
 # Show the differences with Git